KxSystems/docs/docs/wp/lightning-tickerplants/index.md

 ### EmbedPy setup

 EmbedPy is available on [GitHub](https://github.com/kxsystems/embedpy) to use with kdb+ V3.5+ and Python 3.5 or higher, for macOS or Linux operating systems and Python 3.6 or higher on the Windows operating system.
 The installation directory also contains a `README` about embedPy, and an example directory containing thorough examples.
-The reader is encouraged to follow the [online documentation](../../ml/embedpy/index.md) to become familiar with the functionality.
+You are encouraged to follow the [online documentation](https://github.com/KXSystems/embedpy) to become familiar with the functionality.

 ### Running `qlnd`